jgaman/.NET-projects/README.md

 # .NET-projects
-This repository contains all my C# et .NET projects
+This repository contains all my C# et .NET exercices.
+This is for trainning.